KedarChandulur/Business_Game/README.md

 # Business_Game
 This is a University project.
 Course number - GAM 440(Games with a purpose)

-This project is a reference/built from the india of the old board based business game(specifically played india).
+This project is a reference/built from one of the old board based business game(specifically played india).

 Game engine used: Unity.
 Programming language used: C#